 The award recipient will be given a monetary award of US$10,000 and a plaque or medal.
 He/She will be invited to attend the award presentation ceremony and present a plenary lecture in conjunction with the annual Human Genome Organisation (HUGO) – Human Genome Meeting.

-This award is giving out in recognition of a young scientist, who have made significant contributions to the field during their early career years (normally within 15 years from the time of receiving his/her highest earned degree, in the year of the award) and:
+This award is giving out in recognition of young scientists, one residing outside Asia and one residing in Asia, who have made significant contributions to the field during their early career years (normally within 15 years from the time of receiving his/her highest earned degree, in the year of the award) and:

 who is from the Asia-Pacific region and/or whose contributions have significantly impacted the Asia-Pacific region